-System Events Warning Relay output is triggered when Power Transition (On→Off) The Moxa switch is powered on.
-Power Transition (Off→On) The Moxa switch is powered down.
+System Events Warning Relay output is triggered when Power Transition (On -> Off) Moxa switch is powered down Power Transition (Off -> On) Moxa switch is powered up Turbo Ring Break The Turbo Ring is broken.
+Only the MASTER switch of Turbo Ring will output warning relay.
+Fiber Warning Fiber port is over or under threshold